-San Millan is one of the locations most visited in Rioja region.
-The landscape is terrific here but this is not the main reason why tourists get to San Milla.
-The real reason lies behind its 2 monasteries, Suso and Yuso.
-The oldest of the 2 Monasteries is the Monastery of Suso.
-The tomb of San Millan was here and Monastery was a place for pilgrimage throughout the Middle ages.
+San Millán de la Cogolla is one of the locations most visited in Rioja.
+The landscape is terrific here but the main reason why tourists get to San Milla is two monasteries, Suso and Yuso.
+The oldest of both is the Monastery of Suso.
+The tomb of San Millan was here and it was a place for pilgrimage throughout the Middle ages.
 The design stands out thanks to the simplicity of the shapes and the interior is most inusual.
-One of the caves contained the tomb of San Millan till it was moved to the Monastery of Yuso in 1053.
+The tomb of San Millan was moved to the Monastery of Yuso in 1053.

-The Monastery of Yuso is also known as the “Escorial of La Rioja” It was originally built in Romanesque style in the XIX century and later rebuilt in Herrera style (like the Escorial near Madrid) between the XVI and XVIII centuries.
-The interior has many interesting features: The Salon de los Reyes (Hall of the kings) and cloisters of San Millan and San Agustin.
-One of the most impressive things in the Monastery of Yuso is the library, which has valuable manuscripts and codices which contain the first writing in Spanish language.
+The Monastery of Yuso is also known as the “Escorial of La Rioja”.
+It was originally built in Romanesque style and later rebuilt in Herrera style.
+The interior has many interesting features: The Hall of the Kings and cloisters of San Millan and San Agustin.
+The most impressive things in the Monastery of Yuso is the library, which has valuable manuscripts and codices which contain the first writing in Spanish language.

-This small town in Rioja alavesa was founded in 908 by King Sancho of Navarre.
-The town, not far from the river Ebro was a border and at that time the village was established to defend the border.
-Its original name was La Guarda (derived from the Spanish word which means protection) As many other villages created with a defensive criteria in mind, Laguardia was planned with the shape of a ship.
+This small town in Rioja Alavesa (Basque Country) was founded in 908 by King Sancho of Navarre.
+Its original name was La Guarda (derived from the Spanish word which means protection).
+As many other villages created with a defensive criteria in mind, Laguardia was planned with the shape of a ship.
 Its fortifications were extendend several times and the town witnessed many battles.